 (iv) A schedule of activities associated with the proposed procurement.

-(b) If ERCOT identifies a specific Entity with which it will negotiate the terms for procurement of additional capacity, then ERCOT shall issue a Notice as soon as practicable that includes the Entity name and, as applicable, the Resource mnemonic, the Resource MW rating by Season, the name of the Resource Entity, and the potential duration of any contract, including anticipated start and end dates.
+(e) If ERCOT identifies a specific Entity with which it will negotiate the terms for procurement of additional capacity, then ERCOT shall issue a Notice as soon as practicable that includes the Entity name and, as applicable, the Resource mnemonic, the Resource MW rating by Season, the name of the Resource Entity, and the potential duration of any contract, including anticipated start and end dates.
+Such notice shall also be filed with the PUCT.
+No final contract for additional capacity may be executed until at least one PUCT Open Meeting has taken place seven or more days after that date of such notice.

-(c) ERCOT shall, to the fullest extent practicable, ensure that any actions taken to procure additional capacity meet the following criteria:
+(f) ERCOT shall, to the fullest extent practicable, ensure that any actions taken to procure additional capacity meet the following criteria:

-(i) Any capacity procured pursuant to this paragraph will be procured using an open process, and the terms of the procurement between ERCOT and the Entity will be memorialized in contracts that will be publicly available for inspection on the ERCOT website.
+(i) Any capacity procured pursuant to this Section will be procured using an open process, and the terms of the procurement between ERCOT and the Entity will be memorialized in contracts that will be publicly available for inspection on the ERCOT website.

 (ii) Each contract will include specified financial terms and termination dates.
+For purposes of Settlement, any contract associated with a Resource that was previously mothballed, retired or decommissioned will include substantially the same terms and conditions as an RMR Unit under an RMR Agreement, including the Eligible Cost budgeting process.
+For purposes of Settlement, for any contract associated with a Resource that was not previously mothballed, retired or decommissioned, the payment will be based on the offer information provided and included in the contract, subject to performance reductions.

+(iii) In order to address a local constraint, ERCOT may execute a contract for a term longer than 12 months if the local constraint is shown to remain for more than a period of 12 months.
+The term of a contract under this Section must take into account the appropriate exit strategy that will resolve the local constraint that necessitated the contract.
+In the event ERCOT chooses to contract for capacity for a period longer than one year, ERCOT shall annually re-evaluate the need for the capacity.

-For purposes of Settlement, any contract associated with a Generation Resource or ESR will include substantially the same terms and conditions as an RMR Unit under a RMR Agreement, including the Eligible Cost budgeting process.(iii) ERCOT shall provide notice to the ERCOT Board, at the next ERCOT Board meeting after ERCOT has signed the contract, that the actions required prior to execution of the contract, pursuant to paragraphs (4)(a) through (c) above, were completed by ERCOT before the contract was executed.
+(iv) ERCOT shall provide notice to the ERCOT Board, at the next ERCOT Board meeting after ERCOT has signed the contract, that the actions required prior to execution of the contract, pursuant to paragraphs (5)(a) through (f) above, were completed by ERCOT before the contract was executed.

-(iv) Any information submitted by the Entity to ERCOT through the procurement process may be designated as Protected Information and treated in accordance with the provisions of Section 1.3, Confidentiality, provided that final contract terms must be made available for public inspection.
+(v) Any information submitted by the Entity to ERCOT through the procurement process may be designated as Protected Information and treated in accordance with the provisions of Section 1.3, Confidentiality, provided that final contract terms must be made available for public inspection.

-(d) A Generation Resource or ESR that has received capital contributions from ERCOT pursuant to a contract executed under this paragraph (4) may not participate in the energy or Ancillary Services markets until such capital contributions have been refunded to ERCOT.
+(g) A Resource that has received capital contributions from ERCOT pursuant to a contract executed under paragraph (4) may not participate in the energy or Ancillary Services markets until such capital contributions have been refunded to ERCOT.
 For the purposes of this Section, capital contributions are defined as improvements with an asset life greater than one year under the applicable federal tax rules.
 The Resource Entity’s refund of capital contributions shall be a lump sum payment calculated as follows: